yadavrobin/notes-website/Readme.md

+Here is the correctly formatted README content:

 # Notes Website

 ## Overview
 This is a Notes Web App built with the MERN stack.
 It allows users to register, log in, and manage their notes.
-The app features a secure authentication system using JWT, allowing users to add, edit, delete, and search for notes.
+The app features a secure authentication system using JWT, allowing users to add, edit, [...]

 ---